samuel-vitorino/lm.rs/README.md

 python export.py --files [safetensor files ordered] --config [model config.json] --save_path [name and path to save]
 ```

-Download the .spm tokenizer model from [kaggle](https://www.kaggle.com/models/google/gemma-2) to this folder (in the gemma C++ version).

-Use the tokenizer.py file to convert the tokenizer into LMRS tokenizer format:
+Use the tokenizer.py to convert the tokenizer.model sentencepiece tokenizer into the LMRS tokenizer format:

 ```properties
 python tokenizer.py